asartori86/advanced-programming/readme.md

 ## Locations
 Lecture room is A-005 in the main SISSA building in via Bonomea 265.
-On 12/10 the lecture will at the Big meeting room (VII floor) and on 19/10 the class will be held in room A-004.
+On 12/10 and 19/10 the lecture will at the Big meeting room (VII floor).

 ## Syllabus